Hang-Wu-HW/test/README.md

     │   │   ├── vline.m, vline_license.txt  Plot helper and license.
     │   ├── graph1a.png, graph1b.png        Output plots for Figure 1.
     ├── Figure 2–6/                         Same structure as Figure 1, using different datasets and scripts.
-    ├── Figure A1/                          Scripts and datasets uesed to create Figure A.1 │   ├── jasa graphA1.do                 Stata script for Figure A1.
+    ├── Figure A1/
+    │   ├── jasa graphA1.do                 Stata script for Figure A1.
-    │   ├── jasa_boardgendereige.dta        Input stata data file.
+    │   ├── jasa_boardgendereige.dta        Board gender ratio as as input stata data file.
     │   └── figureA1.png                    Output plot for Figure A1.
-    ├── Figure A2/                          Scripts and datasets uesed to create Figure A.2 │   ├── FigureA2.png                    Output plot for Figure A.2.
+    ├── Figure A2/
+    │   ├── FigureA2.png                    Output plot for Figure A.2.
-    │   ├── results_staggered_did.R, results_staggered_did.csv R code and results for ATT estimation with staggered DID │   ├── results_staggered_synthetic_control.m MATLAB script for ATT estimation with our method │   ├── data_boardgendereige.csv        Input dataset.
+    │   ├── results_staggered_did.R, results_staggered_did.csv R code and results for ATT estimation with staggered DID │   ├── results_staggered_synthetic_control.m MATLAB script for ATT estimation with our method │   ├── data_boardgendereige.csv        Board gender ratio as input dataset.
     │   └── functions/                      Core MATLAB functions for our method (same as in ./replication_files/Figure 1/functions).
     ├── Table 1/
     │   ├── jasa table1.do, jasa_*.dta      Stata scripts and data for Table 1.